MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/overview/_index.md

 - Follow workflow after the workshop to conduct their own analysis.

 ### Target Audience

 This workshop is intended for biologists working with ‘-Omics data’ (e.g. RNA-Seq, protein expression and other omics data), who are interested in interpreting large gene/protein lists resulting from their experiments.

 ### Setup Requirements

+This workshop will be delivered online over zoom and slack; you may wish to install the zoom and slack applications (although browser based access is possible).
+Otherwise, no special software installation will required, as we will be using online analysis tools.

+ * Zoom Link:  TBA
+ * Slack Channel:
+    - Workspace: _monashbioinformatics.slack.com_
+    - Channel: _omicsfunc26may2020_

-Bring your own laptop with active internet connection.
-No software installation required as the course will be taught online.
-Tools and material will be provided on the day.
+Links and material will be provided on the day.
+BYO coffee.

 ### Schedule

 Time	|	Programme
 -----------	| ------------------:
-9:45	|	Welcome
-10:00	|	Session 1
+10:00	|	Welcome & Session 1
 12:00	|	Break
 13:00	|	Session 2
-14:45	|	Wrap-up
+14:00	|	Wrap-up

-### Shared Notepad
-- [Click here](https://biotraining.erc.monash.edu/etherpad/p/functional_analysis_workshop) to go to the shared notepad.

 ### Post-workshop survey

-We appreciate your feedback (both positive and negative !) - please fill out the short post-workshop survey ([https://tinyurl.com/FAOD-Oct-19](https://tinyurl.com/FAOD-Oct-19)) in the last 5 mins.
+We appreciate your feedback (both positive and negative !) - please fill out the short post-workshop survey [Feedback Survey](https://docs.google.com/forms/d/1RMPMdnoAukAQEEGbrchguHcxDeuXFB8J9sF18uOSuiI) in the last 5 mins.